Pupil Premium

 Developing the approach to assessment across the curriculum to include low stakes.
 This will involve ongoing teacher training and support. |

-Low stakes assessment has a range of positive impacts such as: Improved retrieval, knowledge, skills and organisation of learning.
+Low stakes assessment has a range of positive impacts such as: Improved retrieval, knowledge, skills and organisation of learning

 |